sbhnet/kubernetes-install-via-kubeadm/README.md

 k8s-dev-worker2   Ready    <none>   2m1s    v1.19.3
 ```

+It could take a few mins for the status to swicth from `NotReady` to `Ready`.

 Let's view everything that is running.
 Run the followng on the master node

 ```